 Military Messaging (MMHS) over SMTP

-Military Message Handling
+Military Message Handling: NATO Standards

-NATO specified STANAG 4406 as a replacement for ACP 127.
+STANAG 4406 is the current NATO standard for military messaging.
 The most recent version is STANAG 4406, Edition 2.
 "Military Message Handling System", March 2005.
 ACP 123(B) "Common Messaging Strategy and Procedures", May 2009 is a related CCEB standard (Australia/Canada/New Zealand/UK/USA) that is broadly similar with the protocols harmonized.
-Key benefits of STANAG 4406 over the earlier ACP 127 include:
+ACP 145, which defines military messaging interoperability between nations is also based on STANAG 4406.

 - Security, including Security Labels and Digital Signatures.

 - Reliable message transfer protocols (so no operator assistance needed).

 - End to end acknowledgements (read receipts and delivery reports) provide reliability, tracking and fire and forget.